lilymart/M3DUSA/README.md

 ```

 ## Data
+To compile with [Twitter Developer Policy](https://developer.x.com/en/developer-terms/policy), Twitter datasets cannot be shared.
+For the PolitiFact dataset, you can follow the instructions in [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet).
+For the MuMiN dataset, you can refer to [MuMiN](https://mumin-dataset.github.io/).

 ## Training and evaluation
 For training M3DUSA in the early (late, resp.) fusion setting, run the script main.py (main_late_fusion.py) specifying the following parameters: